near/docs/docs/roles/integrator/exchange-integration.md

       Decoded result in this case is `null`.

-Get the minimum storage required for FT
+Get the minimum storage required for FT.
+(The storage used for an account's key value pair.)
   - using `near-cli`:

     ```bash